‘Jersey Shore’ Star Snooki’s Cancer Diagnosis

 Snooki's post on January 21, 2026 sharing about her cervical cancer tests.
 Source: Tiktok/@snooki

-Currently, it is not yet confirmed if Snooki has cancer.
-She still needs to undergo a cone biopsy for further testing, which will be done under anesthesia.
-A cone biopsy is a minor surgical procedure that removes a cone-shaped piece of tissue from the cervix to diagnose cervical cancer.
+After undergoing further testing through a cone biopsy, Snooki discovered that she had stage 1 cervical cancer.
+A cone biopsy is a minor surgical procedure done under anesthesia that removes a cone-shaped piece of tissue from the cervix to diagnose cervical cancer.

-Snooki was honest about her thoughts and fears during the whole process, admitting that "it’s scary, but we have to get it done because cervical cancer is nothing to joke about.”
+Snooki revealed her diagnosis on TikTok and was honest about her thoughts and fears during the whole process, admitting that "it’s scary, but we have to get it done because cervical cancer is nothing to joke about.”

 What is cervical cancer?